thitruong1106/online-retail-return-behaviour-analysis/findings/key_findings.md

 Operational pressure intensifies dramatically during peak months, stretching staff and systems.

 The question is, can the business find way to drive revenue in other months without losing the holiday peak.

+## 2.Return Behaviour: What looked like a problem was actually Accounting.

+At first glance, the return data for product was concering.
+Hence why further investigation was needed.
+Return rates jumped from around 11% in Decemember 2010 to 20% in January 2011, and from December 2011 to January 2012 they reached approximately 32%.
+The assumption that was made by me, was that these customer returned unwanted christmas gift in large numbers.

+After investigation, one product explain the reason for the high return rates.
+StockCode 23166, with the description of Medium Ceramic Top Storage Jar, showing 74,215 units returned in january 2011 alone.
+When i looked at the invoices containing these return, they werent spread across hundred of different customer but rather a singular distinct invoice showing large quantites.

+This pattern doesnt match a consumer behaviour but rather a bulk operational reversal, or wholesale order cancellation.

+The implication when looking at monthly return rates, i did suspect customer werent happy with their purchases, or that the return policy was too generous allowing returns after a long period.
+Neither assumption was correct.
+The January 2011 spike was actually an accounting problem, not a reflection of customer sentiment.